 However, most decisions in real-time search occur far from goals.
 We next test the strategies in the context of limited lookahead in 1,000 trees of depth 100 (receding horizon control).
 We used both general Gaussian beliefs and, following Pemberton (1995), beliefs that assume only one level of the tree remains below the frontier.
 Because the agent can make better decisions with larger lookaheads, we used different estimates for \hat{f} based on the lookahead depth or node limit, derived from pilot experiments on random trees $(g(n) + c \cdot d(n))$ where c varied from 0.221 to 0.295).
 For the 15 puzzle, \hat{f} was estimated using the on-line learning approach of Thayer, Dionne, and Ruml (2011) (the 'global average' one-step error model for h and d).
 Figure 4 plots relative solution cost as a function of the lookahead depth for a simple bounded depth-first lookahead.
 Minimin, Bellman, and Nancy perform the same, as expected.
-Interestingly, Cserna with Gaussian beliefs are no longer correct.
+Interestingly, Cserna with Gaussian beliefs performs very poorly, even though the one-level beliefs are no longer correct.